ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 The key differences are as follows:

-* Whereas naming of commands and datamodel elements follows `camel case` conventions in System Coupling, their equivalents in PySystemCoupling follow the `snake case` convention, which is the generally preferred Pythonic naming convention.
-Thus, the command ``AddParticipant`` in System Coupling becomes ``add_participant`` in PySystemCoupling, and the datamodel object ``CouplingInterface`` becomes ``coupling_interface``.
+* Whereas naming of commands and data model elements follows `camel case` conventions in System Coupling, their equivalents in PySystemCoupling follow the `snake case` convention, which is the generally preferred Pythonic naming convention.
+Thus, the command ``AddParticipant`` in System Coupling becomes ``add_participant`` in PySystemCoupling, and the data model object ``CouplingInterface`` becomes ``coupling_interface``.

 * Commands and queries in System Coupling are all exposed in its Python environment as top-level